AutoResearch/sweetbean/docs/User Guide/shared_variables_and_side_effects.md

 show_score = Text(duration=1000, text=score)
 ```

-Then we create the experiment as before and export it as an html file.
+Then we create the experiment as before and export it as a html file.

 ```python